afsalu-c/edge_detecting_robot_session_steps/README.md

 ### ✅ 4.
 Run the teleop node

-Still in **Terminal 3**, run the teleop node and remap to your robot's velocity topic:
+Still in **Terminal 3**, run the teleop node and remap to your robot's velocity topic Note:✅ cmd_vel_unstamped is:
+A topic that carries velocity commands (like forward, turn left, etc.)

+Message type: geometry_msgs/msg/Twist

+Used by controllers (like diff_drive_controller) that expect this simpler, unstamped format

 ```bash
 ros2 run teleop_twist_keyboard teleop_twist_keyboard \